 If your THC count is so high it falls into one of these offences, the police can charge you.
 The police must take your THC measurement within two hours of you driving your vehicle.

 The police have two methods to detect a drug-impaired driver at the roadside.
-They are only using one in late 2018: the Standard Field Sobriety Tests (SFSTs).
-Tools to test a driver’s breath for cannabis exist, but no police force employs it yet.
+They are only using one as of now: the Standard Field Sobriety Tests (SFSTs).
+Tools to test a driver's breath for cannabis exist, but no Canadian police force employs it yet.

 - The Walk-and-Turn test: walk heel-to-toe in a straight line

-- The Horizontal Gaze Nystagmus Test: you must be able to follow a moving object with their eyes smoothly
+- The Horizontal Gaze Nystagmus Test: you must be able to follow a moving object with your eyes smoothly

 - The One Leg Stand Test: balance successfully on one leg